Common Myths About BIM

 Myth 3.
 BIM Implementation – It’s Complicated

-There are multiple BIM Companies in USA like Tejjy Inc. that provide extensive training and short training along with monthly BIM to break down the understanding issues.
-Mostly these trainings are fully optimized with the government regulations and industry standards.
+There are multiple options, like Novatr, that provide extensive training for a comprehensive understanding of BIM technologies.
+Most of these trainings are fully optimized for market practicality, government regulations, and industry standards.

-Before BIM implementation, we do research on the project specification and industry-standard then plan accordingly.
-Hence, BIM implementation is not complex but needed learning and research.
+Before BIM implementation, we do research on the project specification and industry standards, then plan accordingly.
+Hence, BIM implementation is not complex but requires learning and research.

 Myth 4.
 BIM (Building Information Modeling) Is Expensive